SkynetLabs/skynet-kernel/README.md

 ## Building the Kernel

 The build process is being updated.
-It only works on Linux at the moment.
-Right now you need to acquire the 'skynet-utils' binary from the 'env-var' branch of the 'go-skynet' github repo.
-You can get it by running 'go build ./...' and then adding the binary to your PATH.
-Then you run 'make'.
-The test suite is a webapp in 'webapps/kernel-test-suite'.
-It's a simple gatsby app that you can deploy with 'gatsby deploy', and build with 'gatsby build'.
+Currently, the build process is linux-only.
+That will be fixed soon.
+The extension has only been tested on Firefox.
+That will also be fixed soon.

+To build the kernel today, first you need to build the 'skynet-utils' binary.
+To do this, clone the repo at 'github.com/SkynetLabs/go-skynet', check out the 'env-var' branch, and run `go install ./...`.
+If you do not have go installed on your machine, you can install go by following the directions at 'go.dev/doc/install/source'.
+Make sure you update your PATH variable, typically you need to add both `export PATH=$PATH:/usr/local/go/bin' and `export PATH=$PATH:/home/user/go/bin` to your .bashrc.

+You will also need 'tsc', which is the typescript compiler.
+You can install typescript by running `npm install -g typescript`.
+If you do not have npm, you will need to follow an online tutorial for getting it working.

+Once you have 'skynet-utils' and 'tsc' in your PATH, you can build the kernel by running 'make'.
+This will create a 'build' folder and a 'build-cache' folder in the repo.
+The browser extension will be in 'build/extension' and the kernel will be in 'build/kernel'.

-Once the extension is built you will see a 'build' folder and a 'build-cache' folder.
-The full extension is in 'build/extension/'.
-You can load the extension into firefox by going to 'about:debugging' -> 'This Firefox' and clicking on 'Load Temporary Add-on'.
-Select the manifest.json file from the 'build/extension' folder.
+You can load the extension into Firefox by going to 'about:debugging' -> 'This Firefox' and then clicking on 'Load Temporary Add-on'.
+Navigate to 'build/extension' in the file picker and select the 'manifest.json' file.
+This will load the Skynet Kernel into Firefox as a temporary add-on.

+## Running the Kernel Test Suite

+To run the kernel test suite, you will need 'gatsby', which you can get by running the command `npm install -g gatsby`.
+Then navigate to the 'webapp/kernel-test-suite' folder in your terminal and run `gatsby develop`.

+You can then view the test suite by navigating to 'localhost:8000' in your browser.
+If you have not logged into the kernel before, many of the tests will fail.
+You can log in by going to 'kernel.skynet/auth.html' Refresh the test suite to re-run the tests.

 ## Using the Kernel